 Please share this artisan sourdough bread recipe on social media

-This is my recipe for artisan sourdough bread.
-If you like the recipe please consider sharing it with like-minded bread lovers on social media.
+This is my artisan sourdough bread recipe.
+If you like it, please consider sharing it with like-minded bread lovers on social media.

 If you make it and post it on Instagram, please tag me as @foodgeek.dk so I can see it.
 That would make me very happy.